twng/starter-site/README.md

 ---------------

 run `npm install` to install development dependencies.
+This starter kit also comes with jquery, `npm uninstall jquery` if not required.

-run `npm run start` to start build the site and run the development server.
+run `npm run start` to build the site and run the development server.
 Site is served from dist.

 run `npm run build` to build the production version of the site.
 Files are compiled to dist.

 run `npm run clean` to clean the dist folder and clear the cache.

 To do:
 Update lint options for PRODUCTION.